swttech2017/qa-portal-angular/README.md

 ## Overview

 The projects in this repository provide the UI components of the QA Portal application.
 At the top level is an angular workspace containing each of the applications that are part of the QA Portal.
-These applications are all configured from the angular.json file defined by the workspace.
+These applications are all configured from the angular.json file defined in the workspace.

 The portal applications are located in the projects folder of the workspace.
 Any new applications to be added to the portal should be added using the following command from the root folder of the workspace.